 What is Pimento Cheese?

-Pimento cheese is a Southern classic that’s been around since the early 1900s.
+Pimento cheese (or as some call it, pimiento cheese) is a creamy cheese Southern classic that’s been around since the early 1900s.
 Made with cheddar, pimentos (those sweet red peppers), and a little mayo, it’s a creamy, tangy spread that’s earned the nickname “the caviar of the South.”
 Whether you’re spreading it on crackers or using it in a sandwich, it’s a must-try comfort food that never goes out of style!

 Recommended Tools